pingcap/tidb-bench/sysbench/sysbench-patch/README.md

-A patch to sysbench to make data loading faster for TiDB.
+A patch to Sysbench to make data load faster for TiDB.

 Tested with sysbench version 1.0